StefonSimmons/tax-calculator/README.md

 # Personal Income Tax Calculator
 Calculate personal income tax liability and rate based on the governing body (federal, state, or city) and the associated tax brackets.
-Currently, this stript only performs calculations for folks who are **single or married filing separately**.
+Currently, this script only performs calculations for folks who are **single or married filing separately**.
 I originally wrote this calculator in JavaScript, but decided to convert it to TypeScript.

 # Usage